-As a general rule, a dog is considered geriatric around the age of seven.
+As a general rule, a dog is considered a senior around the age of seven.

 However, this varies a bit for each dog.
 The typical lifespan of a dog is said to be 12-15 years.
 Smaller dog breeds tend to live longer on average while large and giant dog breeds have shorter lifespans.
-Therefore, a small dog is considered a senior at an older age, such as age 8-10.
-In turn, a large breed dog may be considered a senior by age 5-6.
+Therefore, a small dog may be considered a senior at a slightly older age, such as age eight or nine.
+A large breed dog may become a senior around age five or six.
 Some dogs may appear to age faster than others; this may be due to genetic background and overall health.

 Signs of Aging in Dogs